-Experience this market throughout the summer with family and friends and be carried away by the wonderful aromas, delicious fresh foods, and beautiful artisans from our approximately 40 weekly vendors.
+Experience this market throughout the summer with family and friends in the open air along the beautiful Yukon River.
+Be carried away by the wonderful aromas, delicious fresh foods, and unique artisans from our approximately 40 weekly vendors.
 Grab a picnic dinner and get that special gift.
 Enjoy local live music and other amusements from buskers.
-Dive into our free, weekly art and agricultural workshops and demonstrations.
+Dive into our art and agricultural workshops and demonstrations.
+What a great way to spend part of your Thursdays!

 Every Thursday, 3 - 7 pm